 The Annual Fire Safety Report includes fire statistics for each on-campus student housing facility, including fire protection system information and fire/evacuation drills conducted.
 The report also includes institutional policies, rules, and guidance documents concerning fire safety, such as procedures for student housing evacuation.
-You may obtain a copy of this report by contacting the Assistant Director of Safety & Security at 646-971-3611, by emailing security@tech.cornell.edu or by linking to www.security.tech.cornell.edu.
+You may obtain a copy of this report by contacting Safety & Security 646-971-3611. the Assistant Director of at bv emailing security@tech.cornell.edu or by linking to www.security.tech.cornell.edu .